-Massachusetts community college graduates who participate in Joint Admissions or MassTransfer programs get priority processing for admission, transfer credit, financial aid, housing, and course registration.
+Massachusetts community college graduates who graduate from MassTransfer programs get priority processing for admission, transfer credit, housing, and course registration.
 They also benefit from attending and graduating from the state’s flagship university and one of the nation’s premier research institutions.

 Our hometown of Amherst is ranked “the best college town in America.”
 Our students participate in nearly 250 student organizations, cheer on our NCAA Division I athletes, and enjoy the best college dining in the country, according to the Daily Beast.
 They take advantage of extensive opportunities in internships, co-ops, and study abroad to broaden their experience and prepare for graduate work or careers.
 Their passion for community service has been honored by the Carnegie Foundation, the Princeton Review, and the Presidents Higher Education Community Service Roll.